 How It Works

-Overall, the process of obtaining an ID card for medical marijuana is easy and straightforward.
+Overall, the process of obtaining a medical cannabis card for medical marijuana is easy and straightforward.
 The bulk of this process will entail assessing the severity of your medical conditions such as multiple sclerosis , Huntington's disease, or HIV/AIDs.
 Our team helps you to move through the steps that you need to take to become a medical marijuana patient as quickly as possible so that you can begin to experience the benefits of medical marijuana.

 Due to the fact that marijuana is considered a controlled substance, you will need to go through a formal process to quality for the program.
 You will need to register with the state with your driver's license ID number and current address.
 The system will give you a patient ID number that the doctor will upload at your appointment to update your records to reflect that you have been certified for medical marijuana treatment.